 The hard knee is the simpler of the two to visualize.
 As the input signal surpasses the threshold, the compressor kicks in to attenuate.

-The soft knee, on the other hand, begins to compress the signal even before the threshold point.
-It also acts in conjunction with the attack and release controls, to soften the onset of compression.
+On the other hand, the soft knee begins to compress the signal even before the threshold point.
+It also acts in conjunction with the attack and release controls to soften the onset of compression.

 To learn more about compressor knee controls, check out my article Dynamic Range Compression: What Is The Knee Control?